Masmiseim36/nxpSDK/boards/evkcmimxrt1060/edgefast_bluetooth_examples/unicast_media_receiver/example_board_readme.md

 ==============================
 Embedded Artists 2EL module datasheet: https://www.embeddedartists.com/doc/ds/2EL_M2_Datasheet.pdf

-The hardware should be reworked according to the hardware rework guide for evkcmimxrt1060 and Murata 1ZM M.2 Adapter in document Hardware Rework Guide for EdgeFast BT PAL.
+The hardware rework for MIMXRT1060-EVKC and Murata 2EL M.2 Module should refer to Hardware Rework Guide for MIMXRT1060-EVKC and Murata 2EL M.2 Module in document Hardware Rework Guide for EdgeFast BT PAL.

 Note:
 To ensure that the LITTLEFS flash region has been cleaned,